This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 string.Equals("𐓸", "𐓐", StringComparison.InvariantCultureIgnoreCase); // false

-You can detect if the application run in invariant mode by using the AppContext.TryGetSwitch("System.Globalization.Invariant", out bool isEnabled).
+You can detect if the application is running in invariant mode by using the AppContext.TryGetSwitch("System.Globalization.Invariant", out bool isEnabled).
 This is a good approximation, but if you want to be more precise, you can use the code from this post: How to detect Globalization-Invariant mode in .NET?.

 #NLS vs ICU

-In the past, the .NET globalization APIs used different underlying libraries on different platforms.
+Previously, .NET globalization APIs relied on different underlying libraries depending on the platform.
 On Unix, the APIs used International Components for Unicode (ICU), and on Windows, they used National Language Support (NLS).
-This resulted in some behavioral differences in a handful of globalization APIs when running applications on different platforms. .NET 5.0 introduces a runtime behavioral change where globalization APIs now use ICU by default across all supported platforms.
+This resulted in behavioral differences in certain globalization APIs across platforms. .NET 5.0 introduces a runtime behavioral change where globalization APIs now use ICU by default across all supported platforms.
 This enables applications to avoid differences across platforms.

-Note that ICU is promoted by Windows too.
-ICU dlls are shipped with Windows since Windows 10 version 1703.
+Note that Windows also promotes ICU.
+ICU DLLs have been shipped with Windows since Windows 10 version 1703.
 Many applications already started using ICU on Windows.
-So the migration to use ICU is happening everywhere and not just in .NET.
+Thus, the migration to ICU is a broader trend, not limited to .NET.

 | Windows | Linux |